ligato/docs/docs/plugins/vpp-plugins.md

 **REST**

-REST only supports the retrieval of the existing configuration.
-Use this cURL command to read all route entries:
+REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

+Use this cURL command to read VPP routing table entries:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/routes